mikebader/project-shared-satisfaction/drafts/multiethnic-nhoods.md

 I tested these hypotheses using what I believe to be the first representative sample of metropolitan residents living in multiracial neighborhoods.
 After describing the samples upon which the analysis is based, I present the results that show evidence from analytical models measuring levels of neighborhood satisfaction.

 ## Study Region
 Data to test the hypotheses come from two samples of Washington, DC-area residents in 2016 and 2018.
 Washington, DC has historically been a black\slash white segregated metropolitan area.
 Asians and Latinos each made up only 3 percent of the DC-area population in 1980.
 Almost all Blacks lived in the eastern part of the city and nearly all whites in the western part.
 This east-west pattern spilled out to the Maryland suburbs with the eastern suburbs in Prince George's County containing large shares of black residents compared to its western neighbor, Montgomery County, that had (and continues to have) a whiter population.
-A few Blacks lived across the Potomac River in Northern Virginia, though they were highly clustered in a small number of neighborhoods.
+A few Blacks lived across the Potomac River in Northern Virginia, though they were highly clustered in a small number of neighborhoods [see also, @pinto-coelho_segregated_2015].

 The region's economy grew and became less based on the federal government in the 1980s and 1990s.
 The expansion of finance, insurance, and real estate services sector mirrored the sector's prominence in redeveloping metropolitan areas in the U.S. and abroad.
 Real estate developers capitalized on the expanding population by developing large swaths of land in middle-ring suburbs encircling the District.
 Having been built after the Fair Housing Act passed, the housing developed was not subject to the history of redlining and restrictive covenants.